People think that when the event is done, their job is done.

 If you fell short of your goal, reaching back out to your audience to donate a little bit more is not out of the question!
 People love the feeling of achieving a goal collectively.
 They love the feeling of doing good by donating to support your mission.

-If you emphasize to them that their incredibly generous donation has ALREADY helped out heaps, but donating just $10, $25, $100, $250 more will not only help seal the deal, but will also send you over the top.
+If you emphasize to them that their incredibly generous donation has ALREADY helped out heaps, but donating just $10, $25, $100, $250 more will not only help seal the deal, but will also send you over the top, they will be more than willing to band together to help you reach it.
 Allow them to take ownership of the fundraising victory.

 Like two bighorn sheep battlin’ it out for a more attractive lady-sheep.
 Or guy sheeps… whatever their preference.

-And if they’re not able to give more, ask them to share with others… “We’re almost there, you can help out by sharing!”.
-You can also help them frame the goal in smaller terms.
+And if they’re not able to give more, ask them to share with others… “We’re almost there, you can help out by sharing!”
+You can also help divest the burden by framing the goal in smaller terms.
 For example, "We fell short of our goal by $2500.
-If just 100 of you gave $25 we'd hit that goal in no time!"
+If just 100 of you gave $25, we'd hit that goal in no time!"

 Jumping to Corn-clusions

 Events are powerful.
 Like oxen.
 Or foxen.
-Or goosen… Many much goosen!
-Goosen and Geesen… out in the woods… in the woodsen.
+Or moosen… Many much moosen!
+Moosen and Geesen… out in the woods… in the woodsen.

 I just Brian Regan-ed myself into oblivion...(if you don't know this reference, checkout this great comedian who keeps it clean.)